-The reduced authentication overhead entails a reduced computational processing and energy cost at the level of mobile devices as well as a reduced consumption of the radio resources.
+Apart from reducing the authentication cost, the one-pass AKA reduces the computational processing and energy cost at the level of mobile devices as well as the consumption of the radio resources.
 Specifically, the mobile devices avoid the computational processing and the energy consumption induced by the execution of the UMTS-AKA, and the associated UMTS security algorithms.
-In addition, the reduced number of messages exchanged optimizes the usage of the radio resources improving the efficiency of user authentication in next generation mobile networks.
-Apart from reducing the authentication overhead, the one-pass AKA procedure consumes less 3G authentication vectors, compared to the multipass-pass AKA.
-Finally, the proposed procedure avoids the deployment of a public key infrastructure, since it does not employ certificates for the PDG authentication.
+In addition, the reduced number of messages exchanged optimizes the usage of the radio resources improving the efficiency of user authentication in NGN.
+Moreover, the one-pass AKA procedure consumes less 3G authentication vectors, compared to the multi-pass AKA.
+Finally, it avoids the deployment of a public key infrastructure, since it does not employ certificates for the PDG authentication.

-5. CONCLUSIONS
+V. CONCLUSIONS